deeppavlov/DeepPavlov/deeppavlov/models/classifiers/intents/README.md

 ### Train on DSTC-2

-To re-train a model or train it with different parameters on DSTC-2 dataset, you should set `save_path` to a directory where the trained model will be saved (pre-trained model will be loaded if `load_path` is provided and files exist, otherwise it will be created from scratch).
+To re-train a model or train it with different parameters on DSTC-2 dataset, one should set `save_path` to a directory where the trained model will be saved (pre-trained model will be loaded if `load_path` is provided and files exist, otherwise it will be created from scratch).
  All other parameters of the model as well as embedder and tokenizer could be changed.
  Then training can be run in the following way: